Building a stable classifier with the inflated argmax

+\end{definition} Our procedure will then return the set $\hat{S}=\sargmax(\hat{p}(x))$ of candidate labels---intuitively, $j\in\sargmax(\hat{p}(x))$ indicates that a small perturbation of the predicted probabilities, $\hat{p}(x)$, would lead to the $j$th label's predicted probability being largest by some margin.
+In particular, by construction, the inflated argmax will always include any maximal index---that is, if $\hat{p}(x)_j$ is the (possibly non-unique) largest estimated probability, then we must have $j\in\hat{S}=\sargmax(\hat{p}(x))$ (this fact, and other properties of the inflated argmax, will be established formally in Proposition~\ref{prop:properties} below).

-In this work, we introduce new definitions of algorithmic stability in the context of classification, focusing on the stability of the predicted label.
-We reduce the problem of stabilizing a classifier to separately stabilizing the learning and selection stages, described above.
-For the selection step, we propose the \emph{inflated argmax} operation, derive its stabilizing properties and give an algorithm to compute it efficiently.
-We combine this operation with bagging at the learning step, to provably stabilize any classifier.
+In this work, we derive the stabilizing properties of the inflated argmax, and give an algorithm to compute it efficiently.
+We prove that combining this operation with bagging at the learning step will provably stabilize any classifier.
 In particular, our guarantee holds with no assumptions on the data, and no constraints on the dimensionality of the covariates nor on the number of classes.